New materials for ‘green’, large scale clean-up of contaminated water

 You'll have access to our £6 million state-of-the-art research laboratories.
 Our facilities include:

-You'll also be given your own work area with allocated desk, computer and storage space in our offices in the James Weir building.
+You'll also be given your own work area with an allocated desk, computer and storage space in our offices in the James Weir building.

 We support a wide range of international research collaborations.
 These include activities in: